FINANCE 1590 Personal Finance for Nonbusiness Majors: 3 semester hours

 FINANCE 6500 Financial Management: 3 semester hours

-Prerequisites: ACCTNG 5400 or ACCTNG 2400, LOG OM 5300 or LOG OM 3300, and BUS AD 5000 or ECON 1001 and ECON 1002.
+Prerequisites: ACCTNG 5400 or ACCTNG 2400, SCMA 5300 or SCMA 3300, and BUS AD 5000 or ECON 1001 and ECON 1002.
 This course provides an in-depth analysis of corporate finance including asset pricing, risk and return, short- and long-term investment decisions, capital structure choices, dividend policy, derivatives, mergers and acquisitions, and a host of other current topics.
 The material is taught through lectures and problem solving.

 FINANCE 6501 Advanced Financial Management: 3 semester hours

-Prerequisite: FINANCE 6500 and LOG OM 5300.
+Prerequisite: FINANCE 6500 and SCMA 5300.
 Exposure to recent financial management theory through selected readings.
 Financial management problems are considered by the use of cases and simulation models.
 An original research project under the supervision of instructor is required.

 FINANCE 6520 Security Analysis: 3 semester hours

-Prerequisite: FINANCE 6500 and LOG OM 5300.
+Prerequisite: FINANCE 6500 and SCMA 5300.
 An in-depth study of techniques used in evaluating various financial assets as investment opportunities.
 Financial assets studied include common stock, preferred stock, and fixed income securities.
 Other related topics such as sources of investment information and current market trends are discussed.